clasp-developers/clasp/src/lisp/kernel/cleavir/unwind-notes.md

 Now for actual nonlocal unwinds.
 When we hit a BLOCK for one, at runtime, we save the current frame pointer using `llvm.frameaddress`.
 This is stored as what any closures RETURN-FROM-ing to the BLOCK use to find the correct frame.
 We also coordinate between the BLOCK and RETURN-FROM at compile time a small integer, the "go index", indicating where in the function to go upon returning; this is actually only relevant for TAGBODY, since returning "to" the same TAGBODY could put you at multiple different go tags.

-When we run the RETURN-FROM, we call the intrinsic `cc_unwind`.
-This constructs an exception of type Unwind that stores the frame pointer and go index, and then `throw`s it.
+When we run the RETURN-FROM, we call the intrinsic `cc_sjlj_unwind`.
+This (in the c++ case) constructs an exception of type Unwind that stores the frame pointer and go index, and then `throw`s it.

 ## Cleanups